 Dr. Banskota was working in a makeshift hospital in Kathmandu when we first met him.
 Despite his small team’s tremendous work, they could only meet a fraction of the need, and the wait list—hundreds of children needing surgery but no room to admit them—continued to grow.
 We were so impressed by his vision and determination to do so much with so little that we committed to help build the Hospital and Rehabilitation Center for Disabled Children.

 Led by Dr. Ashok Banskota, and now joined by his son Dr. Bibek Banskota, HRDC has grown into the premier pediatric orthopedic hospital in Nepal, with a network that reaches disabled children all over the country.
 With five operating rooms and a skilled surgical team, the world-recognized center has helped thousands of children live normal and pain-free lives, sometimes healing patients who come to HRDC after treatment failed elsewhere.

 Surgery is just the beginning.
 The staff address their young patients’ full spectrum of medical and social needs, and they do it with thoroughness and compassion.
 Rehabilitation begins with physical therapy and any necessary prosthetics, all crafted in-house.
 And it doesn’t stop there: HRDC offers community-based services, following up with young patients in their homes, teaching their families how to care for them, and offering programs to encourage social inclusion.
-Three satellite surgical centers and mobile camps extend the hospital’s reach throughout the country, so simple injuries can be treated closer to home.
+Three satellite clinics, partnerships with other hospitals, and mobile camps extend the HRDC’s reach throughout the country, so simple injuries can be treated closer to home.